maliMirkec/personal-website/site/side-projects/web-dev-zoo/accessibility/anchors-are-for-links-not-buttons.md

 type: articles-item
 layout: default
 ---
-{% cldnryfetch "aa3_g0hdvy" "Poorly drawn aurochs with a text in a speech bubble: “Accessibility Aurochs says:  Anchors are for links, not buttons.”" false true "center plain" %}
+{% cldnryfetch "aa3_g0hdvy" "Poorly drawn aurochs with a text in a speech bubble: “ Anchors are for links, not buttons.”" false true "center plain" %}

-Accessibility Aurochs says:
+Accessibility aurochs says:

 > Anchors are for links, not buttons.